git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 # Thinking in tmux {#thinking-tmux}

-In the world of modern computing, there are 2 realms:
+In the world of modern computing, there are 2 realms of user interaction:

 1. The text realm
 2. The graphical realm